Your Basic Guide to Creating a Financial Model

 Do the DCF analysis

 With the completion of the 3-statement model, you can start performing the business valuation and calculating free cash flow.
-The business’ free cash flow is discounted back to today at the cost of the capital of the firm.
+The business’ free cash flow is discounted back to today at the firm’s capital cost.

 Add scenarios and sensitivity analysis